CU Succeed Approved Course Offerings

 ENGL 1200: Introduction to Fiction – Introduces class members to the works of famous authors as well as to major themes, elements, and techniques of fiction in both short stories and novels; 3 credits

-ENGL 1601: Telling Tales: Narrative Art in Literature and Film – Asks students to explore how stories determine who we are.
+ENGL 1601: Storytelling: Literature, Film, and Television – Asks students to explore how stories determine who we are.
 Everything people do fits into a narrative pattern, evident everywhere from TV news to memory to daily schedules.
 We tell ourselves stories about ourselves and others--how do these stories shape who we are as cultural beings?
-This course assumes that students have completed or are currently taking ENGL 1020.
 This is a Guaranteed Transfer List course; 3 credits

 ENGL 2030: Core Composition II – Focuses on academic and other types of research-based writing and builds on the work completed in ENGL 1020.
 Focuses on critical thinking, reading and writing as well as working with primary and secondary source material to produce a variety of research-based essays.
 Emphasis on using both print-based and electronic-based information.
-Prereq: ENGL 1020.
 This is a Guaranteed Transfer List course; 3 credits

 ENGL 2156: Introduction to Creative Writing – Reading, discussing, writing short fiction and poetry in a workshop setting.
-This course assumes that students have completed ENGL 1020; 3 credits
+This course assumes that students have completed ENGL 1020; This is a Guaranteed Transfer List course; 3 credits

 ENGL 2600: Greatest Hits – Offers a cultural history of the best-seller over several hundred years, ranging from blockbuster films to popular novels, viral videos, and musical "hits."
 We will explore popular works in a range of different media, asking how they achieved the status of a best-seller in different cultural settings.
 This is a Guaranteed Transfer List course; 3 credits